blazecorex/blaze/README.md

 # blaze

 One life.
 No rewinds.
-Living boldly,
+Living boldl
 -